(Photo: courtesy of Graeme Cocks, Townsville, Queensland)

 The Caterpillars of this species are thought to feed on the foliage of:

-The adult moth has wings that have a yellow basal half, and a dark brown marginal half, separated by a band containg iridescent blue lines.
+The adult moth has forewings that each have a yellow basal half, and a dark brown marginal half, separated by a band containg iridescent blue lines.
 The forewings each have four black spots at the tornus.
+The hindwings are plain dark brown.
 The moth has a wingspan of about 1.5 cms.

 The species is found in :